SeanCPP/easydollar/README.md

 Floating-Points should **never** be used in money calculations!

-This module contains the **USD** data-type, which can replace clunky "BigInt" interfaces for handling and representing cash without using *any* floating-point values or arithmetic.
+This module contains the **USD** data-type, which can replace clunky "BigDecimal" interfaces for handling and representing cash without using *any* floating-point values or arithmetic.

 The intuitive nature of this class will become obvious as you incorporate it in your existing projects.
 *For example,*